5 Important Wealth Management Trends (2023-2025)

 Wealthsimple is one company that’s offering financial solutions that appeal specifically to this generation.

-Search volume for “Wealthsimple” peaked during the early days of the pandemic and is still showing tremendous overall growth.
+Search volume for “Wealthsimple” peaked during the early days of the pandemic but has still grown over 5 years.

 The company offers robo-advising that automatically rebalances and reinvests dividends.
 Plus, there are human advisors available, if needed.